 Array-oriented programming offers a unique blend of programmer productivity and high-performance parallel execution.
-As an abstraction, it directly mirrors high-level mathematical constructions commonly used in many fields from natural sciences over engineering to financial modelling.
+As an abstraction, it directly mirrors high-level mathematical constructions commonly used in many fields from natural sciences through engineering to financial modelling.
 As a language feature, it exposes regular control flow, exhibits structured data dependencies, and lends itself to many types of program analysis.
 Furthermore, many modern computer architectures, particularly highly parallel architectures such as GPUs and FPGAs, lend themselves to efficiently executing array operations.

-The ARRAY workshop is intended to bring together researchers from many different communities, including language designers, library developers, compiler researchers and practitioners who are using or working on numeric, array-centric aspects of programming languages, libraries and methodologies from all domains: imperative or declarative; object-oriented or functional; interpreted or compiled; strongly typed, weakly typed or untyped.
+The ARRAY workshop is intended to bring together researchers from many different communities, including language designers, library developers, compiler researchers, and practitioners, who are using or working on numeric, array-centric aspects of programming languages, libraries and methodologies from all domains: imperative or declarative; object-oriented or functional; interpreted or compiled; strongly typed, weakly typed, or untyped.

 Submissions are due on 8th April 2019, and the workshop takes place on Saturday 22nd June 2019, colocated with PLDI in Phoenix, Arizona.
 For more information about how to submit, see the call for papers.